Trusts for children explained

 One of the most common uses of trusts for children is to pay for their education.
 That could be to pay for private schooling or even to cover university costs, depending on the type of trust used.

-A bare trust may be the most suitable trust to use if paying for private school fees, particularly if the someone other than the child’s parents are providing the funding.
+A bare trust may be the most suitable trust to use if paying for private school fees, particularly if someone other than the child’s parents is providing the funding.
 This can be very tax-efficient as the child’s income tax and capital gains tax allowances can be used.
 If, however, there is any money left in the trust when the child reaches age 18 (16 in Scotland), they can demand that the trustees pay this to them.
 If the child having control of the money when they reach adulthood is a concern, care should be taken not to put too much money into the trust.

 Discretionary trusts might be a more suitable option if you wish to retain control of the money after the child is 18, for example, to pay for university fees.